microsoft/WhatTheHack/069-FabricRealTimeAnalytics/Student/Challenge-01.md

 - You may find it easier to create the database first, before creating the ingestion stream.
 - You can query the database to see how many records it has in total, then query it again moments later to verify that there was an increase in records, since this application generates about seven records every second.
-- A KQL database does not automatically store it's data in the Fabric OneLake.
+- A KQL database does not automatically store its data in the Fabric OneLake.
 There is a setting you will need to change to do that.